kezoponk/IPhonePasscode.js/README.md

 IPhonePasscode creates very easily a highly customizable and functional copy of the IPhone pin passcode<br>
 MD5 hash your numerical password **twice**: <a href="https://www.md5hashgenerator.com"> md5hashgenerator.com </a><br>
 **A back-end is required to validate the passcode**, see examples bellow
+<br>Password length is public & passed through a get parameter: a <a href="https://portswigger.net/web-security/csrf/tokens">csrf token</a> is recommended
 <br>

 ## Installation